 In August 2002, the Government introduced tax concessions to encourage multinational and international corporations to establish a Regional Operating Headquarters (ROH) structure in Thailand.
-This Tax Insight summarizes the laws in Royal Decrees (No 405) and (No 406) that were issued on 5 August 2002, and applying from 16 August 2002.
+This Tax Insight summarizes the laws in Royal Decrees (No 405) and (No 406) that were issued on 5 August 2002.

-An ROH is a company incorporated in Thailand for the purpose of carrying on a business of providing support services to a multinational's or international's affiliates in Thailand and foreign countries.
+An ROH is a company, which is incorporated in Thailand and which carries on a business of providing support services to a multinational's or international's affiliates in Thailand and in regional countries.

 Support services is defined to include: